ansys/DevRelDocs/2024R1/acp_24R1_md/classes_model.md

     - area, volume, mass, price.
     - cog (centre of gravity).
     - offset (offset in the thickness direction).
-  - component : Defines the component.
+  - component: Defines the component.
 Needed for name=’angles’ or ‘thickness’.
     - angles: design_angle, shear, draped_fiber_angle, draped_transverse_angle. design_angle is the default.
     - thickness: thickness, relative_thickness_correction. thickness is the default.
-  - position : Position where data is queried:
+  - position: Position where data is queried:
     - nodal.
     - centroid.
     - element_nodal.
-  - selection : The selection set determines the selected nodes and elements.
+  - selection: The selection set determines the selected nodes and elements.
     Can be given as string ‘sel0’ - ‘sel5’ or ‘all’, or can be given as ObjectSelection object such as
     - model.selection.
     - scene.active_set.
-  - entity : Specialized queries require the specification of an additional associated entity, e.g. an oriented element set is needed to compute orientations.
+  - entity: Specialized queries require the specification of an additional associated entity, e.g. an oriented element set is needed to compute orientations.
     Entity can be given as NamedGraphObjects or vertex descriptor.
-  - entities : If a list of entities is given, the query will also compute and return a list of results, with one array for each entity.
+  - entities: If a list of entities is given, the query will also compute and return a list of results, with one array for each entity.
-  - simulate : Whether the query is only simulated to test if it will return data.
+  - simulate: Whether the query is only simulated to test if it will return data.
     If this flag is set the mesh_query(…) function will only return 0 or 1.

 #### *property* minimum_analysis_ply_thickness